jnaidu/IoTGitBook/create_application.md

 # Create Application
-The rental car company’s application which will be monitoring the health of all the vehicles needs to be created in this IoT solution.
+In this IoT solution, create the rental car company’s application that will monitor vehicle health.

 ## POST: CREATE APPLICATION
 Create an application inside IoT solution.
 A unique applicationId for the application is returned.